JJohnson-DA/project_template/README.md

 Folder to save sql queries that may need to be called into scripts or saved for reproducibility.

 ## Visuals
 Folder to store visuals and deliverables procuded by your code.
 Has two subfolders, exploratory and final.
-The exploratory folder will be ignored by .gitignore.
+The contents of the subfolders will be ignored but the structure is maintained with the use of .keep files.